 Please consult with the prehealth advisor at the individual institutions for more information on the specific requirements for that campus.
 Here is a general overview of the process:

 Selection is based on scholastic achievement, aptitude, personal qualifications, and evidence of motivation toward pharmacy.
-These are judged from the college record, grade point average, the PCAT, letters of reference and evaluation, a Supplemental Admission Application, and a personal interview.
+These are judged from the college record, grade point average, the PCAT, letters of reference and evaluation, and a personal interview.
 In addition to intellectual and academic competence, the school's Admissions Committee considers communication skills, leadership ability, community service, health care-related or research experience, and motivation for pursuing a career in pharmacy.